Chinese numismatic charm: Implied and hidden meanings

-The implied and hidden meanings of Chinese numismatic talismans (Traditional Chinese: 諧音寓意; Simplified Chinese: 谐音寓意; Pinyin: xié yīn yù yì) refers to the non-obvious meanings ascribed to them.
-These can take many forms which can involve hidden symbolism in their inscriptions as well as visual puns.
+The implied and hidden meanings of Chinese numismatic talismans (Traditional Chinese: 諧音寓意; Simplified Chinese: 谐音寓意; Pinyin: xié yīn yù yì) refer to the non-obvious meanings ascribed to them.
+These can take many forms, involving hidden symbolism in their inscriptions as well as visual puns.

-One fundamental difference between cash coins and numismatic charms is that the majority of cash coins have four character inscriptions that usually bear the reign names, indicating the period of production and their nominal value.
+One fundamental difference between cash coins and numismatic charms is that most cash coins have four-character inscriptions that usually bear reign names, indicating the period of production and nominal value.
 While most Chinese numismatic charms also have four character inscriptions, these do not serve for identification but contain wishes and desires such as auspicious inscriptions hoping that good fortune or health will arrive to the carrier, or that they'll succeed in the business world or do well on the imperial examination.
 Other inscriptions, however, wish for evil and dark spirits or ghosts to go away, or for misfortune to be averted.
-Unlike cash coins, Chinese numismatic charms depict a large range of images that are intended to enhance the symbolism of the charm.
-Charms may also contain visual and spoken puns, the latter of which is facilitated by the nature of Chinese languages in which many written Hanzi characters have the same pronunciation.
-(Note: Depending on the local Chinese variety as the pronunciation of Hanzi characters can differ substantially between them.)
+Unlike cash coins, Chinese numismatic charms depict a wide range of images intended to enhance the charm's symbolism.
+Charms may also contain visual and spoken puns, the latter of which is facilitated by the nature of the Chinese language, in which many written Hanzi characters have the same pronunciation.
+(Note: Depending on the local Chinese variety, as the pronunciation of Hanzi characters can differ substantially between them.)
 The Chinese talismans produced under the reigns of the Ming and Manchu Qing dynasties often used visual and spoken puns.
-These implied or hidden meanings are referred in Mandarin Chinese as jí xiáng tú àn (吉祥圖案, "lucky pictures" or a rebus).
-It is not uncommon for Chinese talismans to depict animals, plants, and other things as a substitute for words due to their similarities in pronunciation despite there being no other relationship between them or what is expressed with the imagery.
+These implied or hidden meanings are referred to in Mandarin Chinese as jí xiáng tú àn (吉祥圖案, "lucky pictures" or a rebus).
+It is not uncommon for Chinese talismans to depict animals, plants, and other things as substitutes for words due to their similar pronunciations, despite there being no other relationship between them or what the imagery expresses.